raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 The MIMI DS protocol requires clients to send MLS messages as PublicMessages (with the exception of messages with content type `application`).
-This allows the owning DS to track the MLS group state in the same way as a client would, enabling it to keep an up-to-date and fully authenticated list of members, as well as provide the full MLS group state to joining group members, even for those joining via external commit.
+This allows the hub to track the MLS group state in the same way as a client would, enabling it to keep an up-to-date and fully authenticated list of members, as well as provide the full MLS group state to joining group members, even for those joining via external commit.
 In addition, the DS can verify messages and